ShanjidaS/SoftwareDesignChallenge/README.md

 # SoftwareDesignChallenge

 ## Part 1
-1) `char` is a numeric type, usually representing the character data (value-) type.
+1) `char` is an integer type (not the actual 'int' type), usually representing the character data (value-) type.
 It holds one byte of data, and the value stored inside can be used to map the number to a character (eg. value 32 is a SPACE, 97 is 'a' etc.)

 2) The `[]` brackets refer to the fact that it is an array.
 In this case, `char Address[]` states that the variable `Address` is of the type: character array.